 Subject line lesson: When offering your help, keep it both vague and personal.

 3. “Facebook Ad Resources from 9 Clouds Live”

 9 Clouds Live is our on-demand video series teaching auto dealers how to master Facebook ads.

 But it’s not our only resource on the subject.
-So to provide viewers with further info, we send them an email with links to our blog posts and other resources (like our Facebook audience finder) on automotive Facebook marketing.
+So to provide viewers with further info, we send them an email with links to our blog posts and other resources on automotive Facebook marketing.

 This subject line isn’t hiding behind anything, either.
 Recipients know exactly what to expect once they open the email.

 Subject line lesson: Offer added value (preferably content toward the middle or bottom of the automotive sales funnel) to people who have already expressed interest in one of your products or services.

 Another way we like to check in with leads is by dropping them a “quick hello.”

 When someone downloads a resource (and fits a few other criteria), we send them a short email asking if they have any further questions and letting them know about our free website assessment.
 It’s a pretty low-risk way of gauging interest.

 And apparently, it works.
 In a world bombarded by loud advertising and sales-y emails, a simple hello can go a long way.